 With mobile making up about 30% of online sales, you simply can’t afford to have issues like this.
 While responsive sites were a good answer for a while (and may be a good solution again someday), there is no replacement for a dedicated mobile experience.

 Talk to your service providers to learn what plans they have in place to deal with a massive DDoS attack.
 Ensure that you have a communication plan in case service to your site is disrupted.
 Make sure that you have multiple lines of communication with your customers so that you can keep them informed.
 There are some mitigation strategies that can help you in the event of an attack, and there are agencies that can help you set these up.

-In terms of traffic and gross revenue, 2018 was the biggest year our customers have ever seen!
+In terms of Cyber Monday facts and statistics on traffic and gross revenue, 2018 was the biggest year our customers have ever seen!
 Congratulations to each and every one of them.
 A total of 38,881,158 sessions were recorded across all of our customer sites.
 Earning a grand total of $176,538,022 in the days between 11/23 and 11/26.
 That’s a total of $4.54 per visitor!